 A. The device has a camera.
-The camera may be used for instructional purposes in the classroom.
+The camera may be used with permission for instructional purposes in the classroom.

-Q. Does the SDOJ track webcam photos?
+Q. Does the SDoJ track webcam photos?

-A. No. As part of our ongoing commitment to student privacy, the district does not have access to the webcam.
+A. No. As part of our ongoing commitment to student privacy SDoJ does not have access to the webcam.

-Q. Do Chromebooks come with internet filtering software?
+Q. Do Chromebooks come with Internet filtering software?

 A. No. Chromebooks do not come with Internet filtering software.
-However, while in the district, Chromebooks will use the school's Wi-Fi to access the internet which is filtered.
+However, Chromebooks will use the school's Wi-Fi to access the internet which is filtered.